DrLex0/quake-frogbots/waypoint/README.md

 There may be situations where you want the bot to focus on exclusively following a specific path.
 For instance, after touching a _switch_ to open a door, the bot has to run from the switch to the door while ignoring any markers not part of this path.
 The bot must also not react to touching any marker on this path towards the door _unless_ when coming from the switch.
 An essential part of making the bot push the switch to open the door, is ensuring that the only path going to the door is a _one-way path_ via the switch.
 If the path from the switch to the door is well-separated from other paths, this is all that is required.

-(TODO: an image will really say more than a 1000 words here)

 In a map like `dm5` however, this does not suffice because the paths going to and coming from the switch share the same narrow bridge.
 Normal bot behaviour is to re-evaluate paths each time a marker is touched.
-When running towards the switch and touching a marker on the return path, the only allowed path is back and vice versa.
-In other words, the bot will keep yo-yoing between markers from both paths, and go nowhere.
+If we would simply create a loop with 2 one-way paths, then when running towards the switch and touching a marker on the return path, the only allowed path is back and vice versa.
+In other words, the bot would keep yo-yoing between markers from both paths, and go nowhere.
 Also, if the door is already open, we don't want the bot to make the detour via the switch.

+(TODO: an image will really say more than a 1000 words here)

 The v2 Frogbot offers a solution for this scenario, consisting of 2 parts:
 1. **Exclusive node** marker type.
    Set this on the markers of the one-way path going from the switch to the door.
 As with the other node types, set display mode `Z` to “Display type,” and use `V` to select `exclusive node`.
 Then activate the marker and right-click (`MOUSE2`).
 2. **Exclusive door** pseudo-path mode.
    Connect an `exclusive door` path between the exclusive markers nearest to the door, towards (one of) the door's marker(s).
 As often, `NOCLIP` and closest marker mode are your friends here.
-Only do this for the exclusive markers closest to the door—if the bot is near the switch, it is better to again push it.
+Only do this for the exclusive markers closest to the door—if the bot is near the switch anyway, it is better to again push it.

 This works as follows.
 The bot will:
 - ignore touching an `exclusive node` marker, unless:
-  - when following a path from another marker that has this node as its destination;
+  - when coming from another marker, following a path that has this exclusive node as its destination;
   - when this node has an `exclusive door` pseudo-path towards a door marker, and that door is currently open;
-- ignore all other markers except the `exclusive node` as soon as it starts following a path towards this node.
+- ignore _all_ other markers except the `exclusive node` as soon as it starts following a path towards this node.
 Because of risk of forever getting stuck, there is a deadline of _2.5 seconds_ to reach the exclusive node, the bot will resume its usual business if this deadline expires.

-(When the bot exits the last node in an exclusive path, the `exclusive door` mechanism is disabled for 4 seconds, to allow the bot to exit through the same door without being forced back in.)
+When the bot exits an exclusive path, in other words when it decides to move from an exclusive marker towards a non-exclusive marker, the `exclusive door` mechanism is instantly suppressed for 4 seconds, to allow the bot to exit through the same door without being forced back in.

 If you look at the `dm5` waypoints, you will notice that 2 extra exclusive markers with paths towards the door have been placed to make bots coming from other directions immediately go through the door when someone else has opened it for them.
+Same for `ultrav`.
 This is a complicated thing to set up, and it must be double-checked and tested for mistakes, but the end result is well worth it.
+It helps a lot to draw a diagram of the markers and how they must be set up, as in the example above (which I need to add, TODO).

 ### Reliable rocket jumps